Marj332/privacy-policy/README.md

 ## License

-This repository is licensed under [License Name], see the LICENSE file for details.
+This repository is licensed under the [MIT License](./LICENSE).
+See the LICENSE file for details.
-# privacy-policy